ContactEngineering/topobank/README.rst

     pre-commit install

-Thats all you really need to do!
+That is all you really need to do!

 To run the `pre-commit` hooks by hand you can run: